-- Go to Configuration > Profile.

-The list of profiles is displayed.

-- 2. Create a new profile, or open a profile for updating.
+- 1. Go to Configuration > Profile.
+The list of profiles is displayed. - 2.
+Create a new profile, or open a profile for updating.
 The Profile <name> dialog box is displayed.

-- 3. Click the Network tab. - The Network pane is displayed.
-For a description of the options, see Network tab on page 80. - 4.
-Expand the LAN section, and click +Create New.
+3. Click the Network tab.

+The Network pane is displayed.
+For a description of the options, see Network tab on page 65.

+4. Expand the LAN section, and click +Create New.
+The LAN dialog box is displayed.

 - 5. In the Name box, type a name for the LAN settings. - 6.
 In the Port Type box, select the port, and complete the options.
-Choose between VLAN, WiFi_SSID, and Aggregate. - 7.
+Choose between VLAN, WiFi\SSID, and Aggregate. - 7.
 Complete the remaining options, and click OK.

 Option Description Connect to Peer Hub Available when configuring profiles for primary or secondary hubs.
 Toggle on to configure LAN communication between a primary hub and a secondary hub in a region.
 You must enable this option in the profile for the primary hub and the profile for the secondary hub to enable communication for the interface.

-Option Description Allow Overlap Between Devices For edge devices, toggle on to allow overlap between devices.
+Allow Overlap Between Devices For edge devices, toggle on to allow overlap between devices.
 Toggle off to disable this feature.

-For primary hub devices, toggle on to configure the local address and peer hub address for the LAN port to communicate between the primary and secondary hubs.
+Option Description For primary hub devices, toggle on to configure the local address and peer hub address for the LAN port to communicate between the primary and secondary hubs.
 For secondary hubs, this feature is disabled and cannot be enabled.
 IP Address Available when Allow Overlap Between Devices is enabled.
 Peer Hub's IP Address Available when Allow Overlap Between Devices is enabled.
 IP Auto Assign Available when Allow Overlap Between Devices is disabled.
 Toggle on to automatically assign IP addresses.
 Toggle off to disable this feature.
 IP Pool Available when IP Auto Assign is enabled.
 Specify a pool of IP addresses to be used for SD-WAN Orchestrator MEA to automatically assign.
 Subnet Mask Length Available when IP Auto Assign is enabled.
 Specify the length of the subnet mask.
-DHCP Mode Specify whether to use DHCP for automatic IP assignment.
-Select one of the following options: • None - DHCP is not used. • Server - Enable DHCP server. • Relay - Enable DHCP relay agent.
-Access Types Select the types of access to allow on the interface.
+DHCP Mode Choose from: None Server Relay Access Types Select the types of access to allow on the interface.